aele1401/Cloud-Security/ELK/README.md

 These Beats allow me to collect the following information from each machine:
 - Filebeat to collect file logs that helps in investigations during security breaches.
-- Metricbeat collects metric information, which shows us system health, performance, etc.
+- Metricbeat collects metric information, which shows system health, performance, etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: